dnstwister/dnstwister/README.md

 docker run -td -p 5000:5000 --name myapp dnstwister
 ```

+Now, go to `http://localhost:5000` using any browser to use dnstwister.

 ### Fetching pre-built image

 Alternatively, you can pull the pre-built image from DockerHub, and run locally.
 This way, you wouldn't have to wait for the build time.
 The image present in docker hub is from the stable branch **heroku-deploy**.